adegirmenci/HDR-US/README.md

 ### 5 License
 HDR-US was developed at the Harvard Biorobotics Lab.
-The  licensed under the GNU General Public License Version 3 (GPLv3).
+Licensed under the GNU General Public License
+Version 3 (GPLv3).